Scalr/terraform-provider-scalr/docs/data-sources/scalr_workspace.md

 * `created_by` - Details of the user that created the workspace.
 * `has_resources` - The presence of active terraform resources in the current state version.
 * `auto_queue_runs` - Indicates if runs have to be queued automatically when a new configuration version is uploaded.
-* `deletion_protection` - Boolean indicates whether to prevent deletion when the workspace has resources.
+* `deletion_protection_enabled` - Boolean indicates whether to prevent deletion when the workspace has resources.

   Supported values are `skip_first`, `always`, `never`: